tushartripathi/Web_Bookmarker/README.md

 <img src="https://github.com/tushartripathi/Web_Bookmarker/blob/master/webpont_logo.png?raw=true" alt="My Image" width="300"/>

-It's a simple app, where you can open a webpage and highlight or make a note for a certain paragraph or statement for future reference
+WebPoint is a simple and only solution for taking easy notes on webpage and highlight or make a note for a certain paragraph or statement for future reference

 ## Table of Contents
 - [Introduction](#introduction)